 James Altucher Show

-This is a great show.
-James talks to super successful people and you get to learn from them about the things they do that brought them their success. https://jamesaltucher.com/category/the-james-altucher-show/
+I get a lot out of The James Altucher Show.
+James talks to super successful people and you get to learn from them about the things they do that brought them their success.

 In a recent podcast he interviewed Ray Dalio, the legendary hedge fund manager.
 In his latest book called Principles, Ray Dalio gives an equation for a successful life: